LutziGoz/LutziPersistenceKiller-ToolSet/README.md

 ## Notes

- --mode strict = escalate only if static checks still point suspicious.
+ - ** mode strict = escalate only if static checks still point suspicious.

--->  On a big machine, expect ~4 hours for a deep pass.
+- **  On a big machine, expect ~4 hours for a deep pass.

--->  If something survives the static filters, the tool will ask you whether to run VT and/or AI.
+- **  If something survives the static filters, the tool will ask you whether to run VT and/or AI.
--->  Nothing is sent anywhere unless you choose it and provide keys.
+- **  Nothing is sent anywhere unless you choose it and provide keys.

 ## Quick Start